 The PE department share the vision of engaging pupils in 'a lifelong love of physical activity', promoting sport for all and inclusion.
-To secure this, students work towards developing the fundamental motor skills of balancing, running, jumping, throwing, catching and kicking through a variety of activities that provide frequent opportunities to experience success and enjoyment.

 PE and Games in KS2 is designed to inspire a curiosity and fascination about formal games and creative activities such as dance and gymnastics.
-It is important to nurture their inquisitive thinking and understanding through a range of activities.
-Of equal importance is to develop the students' appreciation for being physically active and to improve their fine/gross fundamental motor skills.
+It is important to nurture their inquisitive thinking and understanding through a range of activities, such as team-building activities and orienteering.
+Of equal importance is to develop the students' appreciation for being physically active and to improve their fine/gross motor skills.
 Students are taught PE and Games in their teaching groups, therefore mixed gender and ability.

-Then KS3 PE and Games bridges the continued development of concepts and creativity (PE) with gender specific activities (Games).
+Then KS3 PE and Games bridges the continued development of concepts and creativity in PE with gender specific classes for Games.
 PE is recognising the great differences in reasons for participation, recognising personal strengths and weaknesses, working to improve these weakness, working individually as well as part of a team.
-PE is developing resilience, tolerance (respect), communication skills, the ability to cope with winning and losing and the links between everything mentioned.
+PE is developing resilience, tolerance, communication skills, the ability to cope with winning and losing and the links between everything mentioned.